Firm linked to Crooked House owner was taken to court

 Himley Environmental did not immediately take the action required when the problem was identified in April 2021.

-Nor did they act when the enforcement notice was served two months later.
-They only complied after being threatened with court action.
+Nor did it act when the enforcement notice was served two months later.
+It only complied after being threatened with court action.

 Adam Taylor is no longer the director of the company but remains a shareholder.